 A blog about life in Japan, working in Japan and learning Japanese.

 Cultural Comparisons & Japanese Reaction Channels

-- Bobbyjudo - He is in American living in Japan and does a lot of videos in Japanese targeted to Japanese People.
+- Bobbyjudo - He is an American living in Japan and does a lot of videos in Japanese targeted at Japanese People.
 He does some teaching English and answers Japanese questions about culture in other countries.
 He also likes to discuss different words and phrases and between English and Japanese.

 - PDR - A half British/ Japanese narrator.
 Among other things some interesting playlists are, “Being Biracial in Japan” and “Convenience Store Stories.”
 The videos are in Japanese, but you can turn on English subtitles.
 The videos are funny and the narration is good.